pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 #### GetAsNullableType
-Converts an object's value into a value defined by specified typecode.
+Converts an object's value into a value defined by a specified typecode.
-If conversion is not possible, it returns null.
+If the conversion is not possible, it returns null.
 **T** - the class type
 See [TypeConverter.toNullableType](../../convert/type_converter/#tonullabletype)